 In case you want to redeem your principal and interest income before the SSB matures, you have to submit your redemption requests through the ATMs or ibanking portals of your participating bank.
 A $2 transaction fee will apply for each redemption request.

 Redemption requests for SSB purchased with SRS funds can only be made through the ibanking portal of your SRS operator (DBS/POSB, OCBC, or UOB).
-A similar $2 fee will apply.
+A similar S$2 fee will apply.

 Can foreigners buy Singapore Savings Bonds?

-Singaporeans, PRs, and foreigners can all apply for SSBs.
+Singaporeans, Permanent Residents (PRs), and foreigners can all apply for SSBs.
 All you need is to be at least 18 years old and possess an individual SGX Central Depository (CDP) account.

 When planning your own investment portfolio, be sure to personalise it for your own risk appetite and needs.
 Are you looking to buy a house?
-Are you planning to have children, and if so, how many?
-Will your parents be relying on you financially?
+Are you planning to have children?
 What sort of lifestyle are you aiming for in your retirement?

 Read these next: